Book your vaccination appointment

 - ask family, friends and neighbours to book on your behalf

-If you're in an eligible tier for vaccination alongside eligible family members or friends, you are able to book an appointment together to attend the Vaccination Centre and receive your vaccine at the same time.
+If you're in an eligible tier for vaccination alongside eligible family members or friends, you can book an appointment together and receive your vaccine at the same time.

 Group bookings are currently limited to two people per group.
-If you're booking on behalf of someone else, you need to make sure you have their permission and the following details:
+If you're booking on behalf of someone else, you need to make sure you have their permission.

 Get your vaccine at home

 If you can't get to the Fort Regent vaccination centre, we can arrange for a mobile unit to visit you.
 This won’t be as quick as attending the vaccine centre.
 Call 0800 735 5566 to book a home appointment.